 Hello, I'm Ted Curley, a licensed electrician with a wealth of experience in the electrical field.
-I've recently joined this platform as a contributor to share my extensive knowledge and insights with you.
-My journey in the electrical field spans over a decade, during which I have cultivated a deep...Read more
+I've launched this platform to share my extensive knowledge and insights with you.
+My journey in the electrical field spans over a decade, during which I have cultivated a deep understanding and expertise in...Read more

 Dayton fan forced wall heaters are mainly produced in large sizes and provide electrically powered heating for office premises, game rooms, reception rooms, family rooms or other light-duty residential and commercial areas.
 These electric wall heaters are equipped with an integral thermostat, so it’s no necessity in a supplementary separate thermostat.
 These wall heaters also possess a built-in power disconnect switch to ensure users' safety during the maintenance process.
 An optional surface frame can be used to provide a surface mounted option.

 Here are some important facts about Dayton wall heaters: